How to set up a Slack inbox in Front

 Click Connect to finish connecting the Slack channel.

-Choose the inbox that conversations will route to and click Save changes.
+Choose the inbox that conversations will route to, then click Continue to finish.

 Threading options

-During the authentication process, you can choose between two threading options in Front.
+During the authentication process, you can choose from three threading options in Front.

-Use this threading option if you typically reply to messages in the top-level thread in Slack.
+• Use case: Use this threading option if your Slack users typically send multiple related messages in the top-level thread in Slack.

 View in Slack: